Africa Is A Continent Where Education Reform Is Working

 Bridge provides high-quality professional training and support for all of its teachers, both after they are hired and before they enter the classroom, as well as throughout their careers.
 Recent figures show that an extra 69 million teachers are needed worldwide to meet the UN goals by 2030.

 Our teachers are professionally trained at the Bridge international training institute, teachers are prepared to teach interactive lessons, lead small groups and deliver 1-to-1 instruction, and use a variety of effective teaching techniques.
 In addition, many Bridge teachers are government certified meeting individual country regulations.
-In Liberia, all our teachers are on the government payroll.

 Bridge teachers are paid more than teachers in other affordable schools within their communities and there are no recruitment ‘bonuses’ available.
 The focus for all Bridge teachers at all Bridge schools, is learning gains, excellent teaching and excellent results are rewarded.